Reactive Motion Generation on Learned Riemannian Manifolds: Geodesic motion skills

 where $\zeta > 0$ scales the cost, $\bm{o} \in \R^3$ and $r>0$ represent the position and radius of the obstacle, respectively.
 For the orientation component, we assume a flat ambient metric $\Metric_\ambient^\q(\x) = \I_4$.
 Under this new ambient metric, geodesics will generally avoid the obstacle, though we emphasize this is only a \emph{soft} constraint.
 This approach is similar in spirit to CHOMP~\citep{Ratliff2009:chomp} except our formulation works along a low-dimensional learned manifold, whose solution is then decoded to the task space of the robot.

 Under this ambient metric, the associated (reshaped) Riemannian metric of the latent space $\latent$ becomes,

 where $\Metric_{\ambient}^\x$ and $\Metric_{\ambient}^\q$ represent the position and orientation components of the obstacle-avoidance metric $\Metric_\ambient$, respectively.
 We emphasize that as the object changes position, the VAE does not need to be re-trained as the change is only in the ambient metric.
 As stated before, obstacles can be avoided only by the end-effector under this task space setting.

-Next we explain how we can extend this approach so that the robot can move away from obstacles using its whole body.
+In the multiple-limb obstacle avoidance setting, rather than just using the end effector, the entire body of the robot is taken into account.
+This technique takes advantage of redundant solutions in joint space to find a robot configuration that avoids collisions.
+This is useful in situations where the end effector may be safe from an obstacle, but other parts of the robot's body (such as its links) are in danger of colliding with the obstacle.
+By providing multiple solutions in joint space during the demonstration phase, the robot can choose a configuration that avoids the obstacle and continue with its task.
+In cases where the demonstrations do not provide joint space solutions, a variety of obstacle avoidance techniques can be used to move the robot away from obstacles.

+There are a variety of methods to incorporate obstacle avoidance into robotic systems.
+One commonly employed method is to utilize an off-the-shelf obstacle avoidance technique as post-processing of the generated trajectory.
+This approach involves first generating a trajectory, and then applying an obstacle avoidance technique to prevent collisions with obstacles present in the environment.
+This method can be relatively straightforward to implement and may effectively avoid obstacles.
+However, it can also lead to deviation from the intended motion and may not accurately reflect the demonstrations.
+It is worth noting that obstacle avoidance techniques that operate in joint space are often computationally intensive.
+Furthermore, this method cannot be applied in the latent space, as the obstacle avoidance technique must have knowledge of geometry and be able to generate trajectories on the manifold.

+The technique that will be outlined in the following section offers a capability for efficient and effective obstacle avoidance for multiple limbs, without reliance on additional obstacle avoidance techniques.